 “Climate change is real, it is affecting us now, and it is having a particularly severe impact on Australia.
 And yet, right now, we have every resource available to us to meet the challenge of climate change except for one: and that is leadership.
 Our efforts to deal with climate change have been betrayed by a lack of leadership, a political cowardice the like of which I have never seen in my lifetime before.”

-Well, there is one coward politician for you, like so many others of them.
-Seven years later, after becoming the country’s leader and Prime Minister, Australians witnessed Turnbull turn lack of climate action leadership and political cowardice into a brand for his biggest parliamentarian failure.
+There was one coward politician exposing himself, like so many others of them.
+Because seven years later, after becoming the country’s leader and Prime Minister, Australians witnessed Turnbull turn lack of climate action leadership and political cowardice into a brand for his biggest parliamentarian failure.

 Climate change is not a “natural” phenomena, we should never be thinking of it in that way.
 It is man-made.
-This dangerous situation has been created by people such as Turnbull and the 180 likeminded turncoats who have walked back and forth between fossil fuel company offices and the Australian parliament during the last decade.
+This dangerous situation was created by people such as Turnbull and the 180 likeminded turncoats who walked back and forth between fossil fuel company offices and the Australian parliament during the decade.
 Along with their likeminded colleagues in other countries.

-Which means it really is up to us, the ordinary members of the community, the average citizens on the ground, to hold the climate criminals to account.
-And to act.
+Which means it really is up to us, the ordinary members of the community, the average citizens on the ground, to call for justice and that the climate criminals are held to account.
+And vote politicians in who will act.

 “We have met the enemy and he is us.”